 I suppose what I have learned to appreciate more than anything about Hold’ Em night at the local bar is more than just a promotional tactic to earn the bar more money and give folks with nothing better to do someplace to go hang out.
 It is a facilitator of community that allows everyone to enter with a little bit of their authentic self while building another identity rooted in their skill and affinity for a game that takes time to learn and to play, but gives us plenty of time to learn about one another as well.

 Thanks for indulging my shameless data repository as well as my musings.
 Wish me luck tonight.
 I don’t have any illusions that I will be the last woman standing…but I hope to at least make it to the final table.
 Okay, I’m bluffing.
 I wanna win.
+You may also want to take a look at the

 - Poker Strategy (pokerlistings.com)